 Interviews will be conducted in English.
-For limited English proficient (LEP) applicants, COC will provide translation services in accordance with COC's LEP plan.
+For limited English proficient (LEP) applicants, the PHACOC -will provide translation services in accordance with the PHACOC 's LEP plan.

-If the family is unable to attend a scheduled interview, the family should contact COC in advance of the interview to schedule a new appointment.
-In all circumstances, if a family does not attend a scheduled interview, COC will send another notification letter with a new interview appointment time.
-Applicants who fail to attend two scheduled interviews without PHA approval will be denied assistance based on the family's failure to supply information needed to determine eligibility.
+If the family is unable to attend a scheduled interview, the family should contact the PHA COC in-advance of the interview to schedule a new appointment.
+In all circumstances, if a family does not attend a scheduled interview, the PHACOC -will send another notification letter with a new interview appointment time.
+Applicants who fail to attend two scheduled interviews without PHA-COC approval will be denied assistance based on the family's failure to supply information needed to determine eligibility.
+Such failure to act on the part of the applicant prevents COC from making an eligibility determination; therefore COC will not offer an informal hearing.
 A notice of denial will be issued in accordance with policies contained in Chapter 3.